axhussain/axhussain.github.io/_posts/2020-12-24-using-fp-in-csharp-pt1.md

 excerpt_separator: <!--more-->
 ---

-Following on from my <a href="/2020/12/22/a-look-at-functional-programming.html">brief overiew of Functional Programming</a>, this is the first in a series of blog posts describing how to make use of FP principles in C#.

-Your resulting projects will hopefully be more predictable, reliable, and maintainable.
+Following on from my <a href="/2020/12/22/a-look-at-functional-programming.html">brief overiew of Functional Programming</a>, this is the first in a series of blog posts describing how to make use of FP principles in C#, and hopefully make your projects more predictable, reliable, and maintainable.

 <!--more-->

-You may be thought that you need to use a [purely functional language](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type#Functional_languages) like Haskell or Elm to reap the benefits of FP.
+You may have thought that to reap the benefits of FP, you need to use a [purely functional language](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type#Functional_languages) like Haskell or Elm.
 But that is not the case and its possible to make even object oriented languages such as C# more functional.

 What's more, understanding the theory of FP concepts is not too difficult.
 In Robert C Martin's [*Clean Code*](https://www.amazon.co.uk/dp/0132350882/) (a book I'm guessing many developers have read), "Uncle Bob" advocates:
 - Keeping functions small